Hattie Lloyd 05/08/22

-When Will Beckett and Huw Gott signed the lease on their first Hawksmoor site, they were facing bankruptcy.
+When Will Beckett and Huw Gott signed the lease on their first Hawksmoor site in Spitalfields, they were facing bankruptcy.
 They didn’t even have a hot-food licence in place.
 Things were not looking good.

-12 years later, and they’re undoubtedly one of the capital’s most beloved eateries, have a consistent annual turnover of almost £40m, and are preparing to cut the rope on their highly anticipated New York outpost.
+16 years later, and they’re undoubtedly one of London’s best steak restaurants, have a consistent annual turnover of almost £40m, and after opening seven Hawksmoor restaurants across the capital, have even cut the rope on a New York outpost.
 So you’d be forgiven for thinking the pair had simply always been destined for restaurant greatness, like a couple of beefy Hercules.

-They had the right backgrounds, sure – Gott’s parents run a café and Beckett’s the son of Guardian wine critic, Fiona Beckett.
+The dynamic duo were familiar with the industry, sure – Gott’s parents run a café and Beckett’s the son of Guardian wine critic Fiona Beckett.
 But to begin with, the pair practically did everything they could to avoid the business, having been counselled by the older and wiser in the family that they should go for ‘real jobs’ instead.
 And so the childhood friends spent their early 20s respectively teaching English and making cold calls, before, at the age of 26, Gott invited Beckett to open a tiny bar with him in Shoreditch.
 He accepted, seeing as he had “nothing else to do”.
 And the rest…

 …wasn’t quite history.
-From there, they opened a couple of other places (a Mexican joint called Green & Red, The Marquess Tavern pub) that were popular, but didn’t make the world’s biggest splash on the scene.
-They signed on their next site – an old kebab shop in Spitalfields – before confirming funding, and the lack of profit on their other spots was enough for the banks to stop lending.
+From there, they opened a couple of other places (a Mexican joint called Green & Red, The Marquess Tavern pub) that were popular, but didn’t set the world on fire.
+They signed on their next site – an old kebab shop in Spitalfields – before confirming funding, but the lack of profit on their other spots was enough for the banks to refuse a loan.
 Persuading Gott’s parents to remortgage their house and café, they had just about enough to save their skins – but with business skills they describe as “quite average”, it was a close brush with bankruptcy.

-They weren’t interested in creating something excessively innovative, they claim, instead choosing something that’s pretty much universally liked – steak and chips – and then doing it really, really well.
-They meticulously tested cattle breeds from around the world before settling on the shorthorn from English butchers Ginger Pig; one of several suppliers they’ve been working with directly for the past decade.
+They weren’t interested in creating something excessively innovative, they say, instead choosing to take something that’s pretty much universally liked – steak and chips – and then doing it really, really well.
+They meticulously tested cattle breeds from around the world before settling on rare-breed longhorn sourced from English butchers Ginger Pig; one of several suppliers they’ve been working with directly for the past decade.
 The result: top shelf dining without the pomp and circumstance – but somewhere that, somehow, is also a great place for a special occasion.
-And that’s because – despite opening six sites in London alone – they’re committed to making each restaurant special, personable and unique.
-It’s one of those charming success stories in the vein of Dishoom, where a relative lack of restaurant industry nous has been buoyed by frankly, being nice to people.
+And that’s because – despite opening seven sites in London alone – they’re committed to making each restaurant special, personable and unique.
+It’s one of those charming success stories in the vein of Dishoom, where a relative lack of restaurant industry nous has been buoyed by frankly, just being nice to people and doing your best.
 Because also like Dishoom, they’ve been voted as one of the top companies to work for in the UK, and raise considerable amounts for charity every year.
-The £5 corkage for BYO Mondays doesn’t hurt, either.

 Time to pull up a chair…